-It is their movement, intelligence, and vision that is key to this system working and it needs a special player to make it a success.
+Their movement, intelligence, and vision are key to making this system work and it needs a special player to make it a success.

 The beauty of the game is that there are many formations and soccer positions and they’re all constantly evolving.

-The potential variations within each game are astounding and it is amazing to think of the flexibility that each team has when it comes to their line up.
+The potential variations within each game are astounding.
+Coaches have nearly unlimited flexibility when it comes to their line up.

-With the modern game constantly throwing up new positions and playing styles, now more than ever players need to be athletic and adaptable all-rounders.
+With the modern game constantly seeing new positions and tactics, it's never been more important to have adaptable players.